Khachaturyan sisters case

 The case of the Khachaturyan sisters (Russian: Дело сестёр Хачатурян) is an ongoing high-profile criminal case in Russia that elicited public outrage about domestic violence in the country.
-Sisters Krestina, Angelina, and Maria Khachaturyan were arrested on 28 July 2018 and charged with premeditated murder of their father, Mikhail Khachaturyan.
+Sisters Krestina, Angelina, and Maria Khachaturyan were arrested on 28 July 2018 and charged with the premeditated murder of their father, Mikhail Khachaturyan.
 When the crime was committed the sisters were 19, 18, and 17 years old.

 The defense stated that the sisters acted in self-defence, having no other choice, as they were subjected to constant violence and sexual abuse by their father for a long period of time prior to the alleged crime.
 The case caused a large-scale public outcry, with social activists defending the sisters.
 Public protests were held in Moscow, Saint-Petersburg and other cities, supporting the sisters and calling for a change in legislation governing domestic violence and its prevention.

 In April 2025, Mikhail Khachaturyan was posthumuously convicted for sexual assault, grievous bodily harm, and distribution of pornography.
 The investigation against his daughters is still considered active, but it is expected that the charges against them will be dropped.